As an Amazon Associate I earn from qualifying purchases.

 (Updated August 2020) Awhile back, I shared with you how to Preserve your Pumpkin and Winter Squash by Roasting and Freezing.
 With this recipe, I wanted to share with you one of my favorite ways to use up some of that frozen pumpkin.

 When the mornings are chilly, there is nothing like a warm bowl of hearty pumpkin spice steel cut oats to warm your soul.
 Add in a little maple syrup, pumpkin spice and some pecans or walnuts, and life is good.
 Even the kids will like it!

-This is a whole foods vegetarian recipe that can easily be made vegan/plant based.
-I hope you enjoy this recipe for Hearty Pumpkin Spice Steel Cut Oats as much as I do!
+This is a whole foods vegetarian recipe that can easily be made vegan/plant based depending on which type of milk you choose to use.
+I hope you enjoy this recipe for Pumpkin Spice Steel Cut Oats as much as I do!

 When the 7 minutes are up, you may add a couple swirls of maple syrup to sweeten, approximately 1-2 TBSN's should do it.
 This is optional though, so if you are cutting out sugar, you can skip this step.